Web3 wallet

 1. Use a bridge or swap service that supports Solana to Ethereum.

 2. Connect your wallets.
-For instance, you can connect your Solana Web3 wallet via Velto, then connect your Ethereum-compatible wallet (MetaMask, or the Ethereum side of your multi-chain wallet).
+For instance, you can connect your Solana wallet through an interface like velto, then connect your Ethereum-compatible wallet (MetaMask, or the Ethereum side of your multi-chain interface).

 3. Choose the asset you want to move (SOL, USDC, or ERC-compatible token).
 Just remember: not every token is bridgeable.